 - Never try to force a child to eat.
 Mealtime should not be a time of fighting.
 Children will eat when hungry.

-- Avoid high-sugar snacks in between meals to allow children to build up an appetite for healthy foods.
+- Avoid high-sugar and empty calorie snacks in between meals to allow children to build up an appetite for healthy foods.

 FEAR OF NEW FOODS